 Perhaps you have already heard of it, or perhaps you haven’t heard of it yet.
 The rule of 72 is the most powerful rule in all of personal finance.
 It is a simple formula that has helped the rich get richer.
 A tool that has helped Canadians build their wealth.
-At the same time, it is also a powerful weapon used by creditors, banks, and high-interest loan products to keep people in debt.
+At the same time, it is also a very powerful tool used by creditors, banks, and high-interest loan products to keep people in debt.
 Collecting interest on that debt, of course, is their business.

 What is the rule of 72?